po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/02-Stu_Media-Query-Screen/README.md

 * Be sure to work with your partner!

-* Open [style.css](./Unsolved/assets/css/styles.css) to examine the code and implement the following features:
+* Open [style.css](./Unsolved/assets/css/style.css) to examine the code and implement the following features:

   * As an online shopper, I want to view products on an online shop on my computer as well as my mobile phone.

   * When the screen size is larger than 980 px, the product cards on the screen are side-by-side.

-  * When I change the screen size to 980 px, then the product cards on the screen should be stacked on top of each other.
+  * When I change the screen size to 980 px, the product cards on the screen should be stacked on top of each other.

-  * When I change the screen size to 640 px, then the background color changes.
+  * When I change the screen size to 640 px, the background color changes.

 ## 💡 Hint(s)